 Ocean Direct Caribbean Live Sand

 The reason why we like this particular aquarium sand is because it utilizes patented sea breathe technology.
-This helps to preserve natural sand with its original bacteria.
+This helps to preserve natural sand with its original bacteria (you can buy Ocean Direct at Amazon here).

 4 Other Good Sands For Your Aquarium To Consider